sfranzen/ismcsolver/README.md

     target_link_libraries(foo ismcsolver)
     ```

-Support for C++14 features is required to compile the library code, which is provided by most current compilers and development platforms.
+Support for C++14 features is required to compile the library code; most reasonably recent compilers and development platforms provide this.
 The following combinations are automatically tested and should be regarded as minimum versions:
 * Linux: GCC 7 and Clang 7;
 * Apple Xcode 10.2;
 * Microsoft Visual Studio 2017.